Skip to main content Skip to complementary content

 Do the following:

-1. Click the Let's get started button in the email that you received from Qlik.
+1. Click the Let's get started button in the welcome email from Qlik.

 Region name Region code Backup region name Backup region code